 - Good for cool days, but not the super cold winter runs

 These came recommended by a reader whose husband also likes them for biking.
-That got my attention since David prefers biking and I know will be back at it as the broken hand recovers.
+That got my attention since David prefers biking and I know will be back at it as soon as winter lets up with the snow.

 - Loose fit